-Mark S. Bonham is a Senior Fellow of Massey College, University of Toronto in Toronto, Canada.
+Mark S. Bonham is the Executive Director of The Veritas Foundation, a registered Canadian Charity.
+He is also a Senior Fellow of Massey College, University of Toronto in Toronto, Canada.
 He received his M.Sc.
 (Econ), with a focus on Capital Markets Theory, from the London School of Economics (1986), a B.Comm. from the University of Toronto (1982), and is a Fellow, Life Office Management Association (1982).

 After an extensive career in the Canadian financial industry and having founded two successful mutual fund companies in Canada (see Professional), Mark is completing his financial book A History of the Canadian Financial Industry, 1900 to Present.